juliooest/juliooest/README.md

 ## Hi, i'm Júlio 👋
-#### Front-end Developer passionate about creating interactive and user-friendly web experiences.
-I'm currently expanding my skills in Fullstack development.
+#### I'm a versatile Back-end Developer with a passion for building robust and scalable server-side applications.
+I specialize in Java and Spring Framework, where I create efficient APIs and backend services that power modern web applications.
+I'm currently expanding my Fullstack expertise with React and TypeScript to deliver seamless integration between front-end and back-end technologies.

+#### Additionally, I have strong front-end development skills, using methodologies like BEM and SMACSS, along with preprocessors such as SASS and LESS to ensure clean and maintainable code for user-friendly web interfaces.

 ### U can find me at
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/julionarciso/)